limbrapp/cipherpipe/README.md

 # Cipherpipe

-Cipherpipe transfers secrets from stores (such as Vault) onto your local machine, or into the `ENV` of a Ruby app.
+Cipherpipe transfers secrets from stores (such as Vault and 1Password) onto your local machine, or into the `ENV` of a Ruby app.
 You can then make changes and upload these back into the store - all of which is done only when you have valid access.

 ## Why?